lonelu/PTMLocalization/README.md

 Users can add their own database for special purpose.

-Start MetaMorpheus -> Setting -> Open Data with mods/data files -> go to folder ...\MetaMorpheus\Glycan_Mods\OGlycan, paste your own glycan database file here -> Restart MetaMorpheus -> You will see your own database.

 You can follow the exist glycan database files to create the new glycan database files.

 The database file should follow the following format: